slack-samples/deno-github-functions/README.md

 $ slack deploy
 ```

-After deploying, the deployed shortcut URL should begin the "create new issue"
+After deploying, the deployed Shortcut URL should begin the "Create New Issue"
 Workflow when clicked!

 ## Project Structure